kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(i\) Ten hours of instrument training using a view-limiting device including attitude instrument flying, partial panel skills, recovery from unusual flight attitudes, and intercepting and tracking navigational systems.
 Five hours of the 10 hours required on instrument training must be in a single engine airplane;

-\(ii\) Ten hours of training in a complex airplane, a turbine-powered airplane, or a technically advanced airplane that meets the requirements of §61.129(j) of this chapter, or any combination thereof.
+\(ii\) Ten hours of training in a complex airplane, a turbine-powered airplane, or a technically advanced airplane that meets the requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.129   Aeronautical experience.|§61.129]](j) of this chapter, or any combination thereof.
 The airplane must be appropriate to land or sea for the rating sought;

 \(iii\) One 2-hour cross country flight in daytime conditions in a single engine airplane that consists of a total straight-line distance of more than 100 nautical miles from the original point of departure;